YET Awards for 2024

-The Young Explorers’ Trust offers grant aid to individuals aged nineteen and under who are taking part in expeditions or other adventurous activities.
+The Young Explorers’ Trust offers grant aid to individuals aged 25 and under who are taking part in expeditions or other adventurous activities.
 Skip to our guide to YET awards which will explain what each one is about.

-Are you planning an expedition for 2019?
+Are you planning to go on an expedition?